Holos 2018 Ecopsychology Conference

 Earthrise Retreat Center, Petaluma

 Conference Theme: “Biodiversity: Embracing our Interdependence“

-with Bill Plotkin, PhD as keynote speaker
+Bill Plotkin, PhD., is our keynote speaker

 The 2018 Holos Institute Ecopsychology Conference brings together a community of clinicians, healing arts professionals, and others who share concern for the environment to forge a way forward in these challenging times.
 Together we will create community, explore collaboration, refine ideas, and engender hope and resilience.
 We will be looking at the role of an evolving psychology to meet the challenges of a changing environmental and socio-political climate and exploring the importance of biodiversity for a sustainable life on earth.
 This year we are drawing upon the field of depth psychology to inform the intricate relationship of psyche and nature.